SAP-samples/teched2022-DA180/exercises/ex5/README.md

 __Step 1 - Import the fuel stations data__
 Execute the following Python code to import the stations.csv-file into your HANA system.

 Note, any __uploaded data will be uploaded to the schema of your SAP HANA Cloud connection database userid__.
-Thus here in this workshop it would for example be user __TECHED_USER_###__ (where ### would need to be replaced with the 3-digits of your specific / assinged HANA system userid or schema).
+Thus here in this workshop, it would for example be a user like __TECHED_USER_###__ (where ### would need to be replaced with the 3-digits of your specific / assinged HANA system userid or schema).
-- During data upload and dataframe creation using __create_dataframe_from_pandas__  you can use the schema=-option if you seek to save the table to a different schema than the default user schema.
+- During data upload and dataframe creation using the __create_dataframe_from_pandas__-method, you can use the schema=-option if you seek to save the table to a different schema than the default user schema.
 ````Python
 # load gas station data from csv
 stations_pd = pd.read_csv('./data/fuelprice/stations.csv', sep=',', header=None, skiprows=1,